plone/plone.app.testing/README.txt

 tear-down, you'll also want to tear those down explicitly here.

-Stacking a demo storage and component registry and snapshotting the GenericSetup profile registry is the easiest way to avoid fixtures bleeding between tests.
+Stacking a demo storage and component registry and snapshotting the GenericSetup profile registry is the safest way to avoid fixtures bleeding between tests.
 However, it can be tricky to ensure that everything happens in the right order.